30-Minute Chicken with Greek Avgolemono Sauce

 The sauce is placed back in the pan to thicken slightly over medium low heat, which takes all of about 3 minutes.
 Don’t worry if you see bits of egg in the sauce because you can easily strain it right out.
 I promise this is easy — don’t let the egg worry you!

-This 30-Minute Chicken with Greek Avgolemono Sauce is fancy enough for entertaining and simple enough for weeknights.
-What more could you possibly ask for?
+This avgolemono chicken is fancy enough for entertaining and simple enough for weeknights.
+What more could you possibly ask for? 🙂

 - 2 tablespoons extra virgin olive oil

 - (4) boneless skinless chicken breast halves, pounded 1/2" thick (1 - 1.5 pounds)